Advice > Software engineering

 Let’s take a look at some example questions.

-Example behavioral questions asked in engineering manager interviews
+Example leadership questions asked in engineering manager interviews

 Culture fit